thuml/depyf/docs/walk_through.rst

 We have to check each parameter so that our optimization conditions are sound, and also fallback to the original code if we fail to optimize the code.

-This leads to two basic concepts in compilers: guards, and transformed code.
+This leads to two basic concepts in (just-in-time) compilers: guards, and transformed code.
 Guards are conditions when the functions can be optimized, and transformed code is the optimized version of functions.
 In the above simple compiler example, ``isinstance(mod, A)`` is a guard, and ``return 2 * x`` is the corresponding transformed code that is equivalent to the original code under the guarding condition, but is significantly faster.

 The above example is an Ahead-of-time compiler: we inspect all the available source code, and before running any function (i.e. ahead-of-time), we write the optimized function in terms of all possible guards and transformed code.

 Another category of compiler is just-in-time compiler: right before the function is executed, it analyzes if the execution can be optimized, and what is the condition under which the function execution can be optimized.
 Hopefully, the condition is general enough for new inputs, so that the benfit outweights the cost of Just-In-Time compilation.
 If all conditions fail, it will try to optimize the code under the new condition.

-The basic workflow of a Just-In-Time compiler should look like the following:
+The basic workflow of a just-in-time compiler should look like the following:

 .. code-block:: python